 Step 8 – Close the deal

-Your mortgage lender will send you a Good Faith Estimate (GFE) detailing closing costs within three days of getting your loan application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of taking your loan application.

-This estimate rests on the loan amount.
-RESPA requirements dictate that it has to contain all closing costs and be within a narrow range of accuracy, and I'll examine the estimate and let you know if everything looks adequate.
+The estimate is based on the loan amount.
+RESPA requirements require that it has to include all closing costs and fall within a tight range of accuracy, and I'll study the estimate and let you know if everything looks okay.

 Then we'll close on your house.
-This should take place at a title company or escrow office and will most likely be a smooth and pleasant occurrence.
+This will probably happen at a title company or escrow office and is often a smooth and easygoing occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, be sure to call me at (310) 784-2828 or send me an e-mail.
+And if you have any questions, make sure you call me at (310) 784-2828 Ext 225 or e-mail me at .